coderanger/coderanger.net/content/posts/chef-mailing-list.md

 mailing quota was counting every outbound copy of every message, so after only a few emails we had hit the daily maximum and Google was holding all further messages until the next quota reset.
-This was obviously going to be a problem, so the decision was made (I think by Nathen but I don't know that for sure) to roll back completely.
-MX records were updated back and we all continued on Sympa.
+This was obviously going to be a problem, so the decision was made to roll back completely.
+MX records were updated back and we all continued on Sympa. the rollback was handled smoothly and communicated well as to it happening, if not exactly why.

-After the rollback, there was little public discussion other than some general comments that Chef Software was going to investigate other options with Discourse as a leading contender.
+After the rollback, there was more discussion in the weekly community meetings, and Discourse was pointed out as another possible migration target.
+The RFC was updated to reflect this.

 # The Second Migration